 Can I use the ArriveCAN for someone else?

-You can include several travelers in your ArriveCAN submission if you’re traveling with others.
+You can include several travellers in your ArriveCAN submission if you’re travelling with others.
 Adding more than one person to your submission:

-As the primary traveler, you have the ability to provide trip information for yourself and for the following people:
+As the primary traveller, you have the ability to provide trip information for yourself and for the following people: